mzfr/GSoC-Data/README.md

     - `title`: Name of the project

-# Usage
+# What can be done with the data?

-This data will be used for improving functionality of [Soccer](http://dufferzafar.github.io/Soccer/)
+This data will be used for improving the functionality of [Soccer](http://github.com/dufferzafar/Soccer/).

+It can also be used to generate various stats, plots or answer data-related questions like:

+- Who did the most number of GSoCs? under which org?
+- Which org has the highest sutdent-to-mentor conversion rate? (students who first did GSoC under the org, and then became mentors)
+- Run some magic on the descriptions of projects over the years to find out if there is a trend of ML related projects.

+etc. etc.

+---

+Feel free to open issues to discuss any more ideas!